Mutual Life & Citizens Assurance Company Building

 The Mutual Life & Citizens Assurance Company Building (also known as Richard Ellis House or the MLC building) is a building located on the corner of Lambton Quay, Hunter Street and Featherston Street in Wellington, New Zealand.

 The MLC building was completed in 1940 at a cost of £101,494 by W.M.
-Angus Ltd. for the, Australian-based insurance company, Mutual Life and Citizens Assurance Company.
+Angus Ltd. for the, Australian-based insurance company, MLC.
 MLC operated its head office out of this building until 1985, when the New Zealand branch of the firm was taken over by New Zealand Insurance.

-The clock on the building was installed in 1953 (3 months too late for celebrations for the Coronation of Queen Elizabeth II).
+The clock on the building was installed in 1953 (three months too late for celebrations for the Coronation of Queen Elizabeth II).

-The building is classified as a "Category I" ("places of special or outstanding historical or cultural heritage significance or value") historic place by the New Zealand Historic Places Trust.
+The building is classified as a Category 1 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.